Robyn Donnelly (Member and Patron)

 Christine Li (Member)

-is an environmental economist and researcher working in the university sector based in Melbourne.
+An environmental economist and researcher working in the university sector based in Melbourne.
 Christine also worked at Deloitte Access Economics, Department of Treasury of Finance, Department of Environment, Land, Water and Planning advising government, industry and not-forprofit organisations in economic policy analysis across agricultural, natural resource and waste management sectors.

 Alexandra McMullen (Member and Director)

-is a specialist in adult education and training, with a particular interest in worker identities, vocational education and training for vulnerable communities, and mentoring.
+A specialist in adult education and training, with a particular interest in worker identities, vocational education and training for vulnerable communities, and mentoring.
 She has extensive experience in the implementation of training regulatory frameworks and the acquittal of government contracts for training programs in the not-for-profit sector.
 Alexandra holds a Masters degree in Education (Work and Learning Studies) and a Diploma of Training & Assessment Systems.
-She is currently a Director of 888 Co-operative Bonds Limited and has previously served as a Board Director for Northern Melbourne Institute of TAFE (now Melbourne Polytechnic).
+She is currently a Director of 888 Co-operative Bonds Limited and has previously served as a Board Director for Northern Melbourne Institute of TAFE (now Melbourne Polytechnic). ss

 Antony McMullen (Member, Director and Secretary)

-is a co-operative founder, developer and advocate committed to building local prosperity for the common good.
+A co-operative founder, developer and advocate committed to building local prosperity for the common good.
 He co-founded the 888 Co-operative Causeway, and, Co-operative Bonds to enable communities to establish or redevelop innovative member-owned enterprises in the social economy.
 He is Co-convenor of the New Economy Network Australia (NENA) Co-operatives Sectoral Hub.
 He holds a Graduate Certificate in Social Impact (social entrepreneurship), Diplomas of Business (Community Services and Health Management) and Community Services (Community Development) and he has completed the Co-operatives and Mutuals strategic development program conducted by AIM / UWA.
 He a Fellow of both the Governance Institute of Australia (formerly Chartered Secretaries Australia) and the RSA (Royal Society for the encouragement of Arts, Manufactures and Commerce) and is a member of the Australian Services Union, Professionals Australia and Earthworker Cooperative.
 He co-drafted the Business Council of Co-operatives and Mutuals (BCCM) Co-operative and Mutual Enterprise best-practice governance framework.
 Antony has also provided consulting services to two national government-funded co-op development programs: Farming Together and Co-operative Farming.
 He writes semi-regularly on the social and solidarity economy (some of his articles can be found here) and you can find The Co-operative Way podcast he collaboratively hosts here.